-The MA Education TESOL is a level 7 Masters level course that will be delivered full time over one year.
+The MA Education TESOL is a level 7 Master's level course that will be delivered full time over one year.
 Core modules bear 15 credits each and include Second Language Acquisition and Description of English for Language Teachers.
-The programme also includes various 30 credit optional modules: Introduction to TESOL Methodology; Education, Diversity and Equality; Teaching English to Young Learners; Teaching English for Specific and Academic Purposes and Independent Study Module.
+The programme also includes four 30 credit optional modules: Introduction to TESOL Methodology; Education, Diversity and Equality; Teaching English to Young Learners; Teaching English for Specific and Academic Purposes.

-The educational aims of the programmes are to offer high quality and employability-focussed postgraduate programmes, which combine theory and practice, in the discipline of TESOL.
+The educational aims of the programme are to offer high quality and employability-focussed postgraduate modules, which combine theory and practice, in the discipline of TESOL.
 The curriculum offered is distinctive, international, and challenging.
 The aim is to produce graduates who are flexible, proactive, culturally sensitive and digitally literate people who achieve the Graduate Attributes identified by Cardiff Metropolitan University.
-We aim to develop students' criticality, their imagination, voice and creativity as well as their professional skills over the duration of the programme.
+We aim to develop students' criticality, imagination, voice and creativity as well as their professional skills over the duration of the programme.

-The programme is offered on a one-year, full-time basis.
-Though you can undertake these degrees part-time should you wish.
+The programme is offered on a one-year, full-time basis, though you can undertake these degrees part-time should you wish.
 Teaching and research are spread over 50 weeks per year.
-Study is undertaken at Level 7 and comprises of 180 credits at this level.
+Study is undertaken at Level 7 and comprises 180 credits at this level.
 The structure is shown in the table below:

 The MA Education: TESOL includes the following modules:

 Description of English for Language Teachers (Core module, 15 credits)